 Today, someone sent me a whatsapp video claiming it to be one of the incidents of the Kaduna crisis.
 It was a video of some elderly men and women brutally lynched, burnt alive.
-They were quite old and helpless and some young men, old enough to be their adult grand children, hit them with the weight of their bodies, with sticks and covered them with branches and leaves and set them on fire.
+They were quite old and helpless and some young men, old enough to be their grand children, pounced on them, hit them with sticks and covered them with branches and leaves and set them on fire.
 One of the elderly men sat helpless while the fire burnt him; he could not resist the vehemence with which these younger men prevented them from escaping; he succumbed to it, letting the fire burn him without flinching.
 The two old women tried to gather strength to escape but they struck them harder and pulled them to the fire.
 I cannot get this picture out of my mind.
 For years, I have had to deal with the videos of a child [a boy, probably less than 14 years] and some other university youths, suspected petty thieves [mothers and ladies], stripped, lynched or burnt alive for unfounded reasons by mobs.
 While the ones with proof of crime get away alive, these others are killed so awfully, so inhumanely and so wantonly.

 Back in my country, the Kaduna crisis and other crises, have left many babies, mothers, fathers and grannies also butchered and charred.

 No one, whether a hardened criminal or not, deserves such brutality and wanton execution.
 It is barbaric and inhumane; not even animals are killed in this manner.
 This act of violence has gone on for too long in our African societies.
 It is either within a community or between communities within a country, or by fellow countrymen against their neighbouring country and race.
 It is no longer differences that bring about this hateful act but even those things we thought should bind us as one [one family, one country, one race and One God] tear us apart to killing one another with so much bitterness, hatred, greed and violence.